MartinBA741/QlikWorld/README.md

 Subscribtion data for fictional company

 - Preprocess and data manipulation in python.
-- Add data to AWS s3 bucket
+- Add data to AWS s3 bucket with IaC
 - Connect Snowflake to S3 bucket
 - Stage data to Snowflake
 - Connect snowflake and dbt